turingschool/backend-curriculum-site/module1/lessons/working_with_git.markdown

 We use the `git commit` command for this.
 One key component of every commit is a "message" describing what the commit does.
 We can provide this message from the command line using the `-m` flag, like so:

 ```
-git commit -m "initial commit -- added Readme"
+git commit -m "Initial Commit -- Add Readme"
 ```

 Run `git status` one more time.
 Since we committed all of our changes, our working directory is now "clean".

-Check `git log` once more.
+Check `git log`.
 It will show detailed information about each commit.
 Right now, we only have one.
+You can also run `git log --oneline`.

 This cycle -- make changes, stage changes (`git add`), and commit changes -- is the backbone of a standard git workflow.

 You should use these steps frequently as you're working on a project.

 ### Check for Understanding

 Write on the following questions to synthesize what's been covered.
 * What's the difference between unstaged, staged, and committed changes?
-* How do these states (unstaged, staged, committed) help git keep track of the history of your code?
+* Whare are each of the commands we have covered so far?
+What does each do?
 * How are `git status` and `git log` used to review the status of our code?
 How are they different?

 When you're finished, post your answers in Slack.